MicrosoftDocs/azure-docs-powershell/azps-2.8.0/Az.Resources/New-AzADServicePrincipal.md

 The cmdlet also implicitly creates an application and sets its properties (if the ApplicationId is not provided).
 In order to update the application specific parameters please use Set-AzADApplication cmdlet.

 > [!WARNING]
 > When you create a service principal using the **New-AzADServicePrincipal** command, the output includes credentials that you must protect.
-Be sure that you do not include these credentials in your code or check the credentials into your source control.
 As an alternative, consider using [managed identities](/azure/active-directory/managed-identities-azure-resources/overview) to avoid the need to use credentials.
 >
 > By default, **New-AzADServicePrincipal** assigns the [Contributor](/azure/role-based-access-control/built-in-roles#contributor) role to the service principal at the subscription scope.
 To reduce your risk of a compromised service principal, assign a more specific role and narrow the scope to a resource or resource group.
 See [Steps to add a role assignment](/azure/role-based-access-control/role-assignments-steps) for more information.